JaimeLynSchatz/resumes/README.md

 + Directed transition from intra-office to out-sourced case file management system
 + Consolidated off-site office space, staff and equipment into main office location
 + Developed and instituted improved personnel, outside vendor and inventory record-keeping systems

-*Paralegal*
-+ Wrote summary reports for attorneys in preparation of court activity
-+ Interviewed juveniles in detention, served court papers and assisted with home visits

 **The New York Public Interest Research Group, Inc. (NYPIRG) – New York, New York**
 <br />*Executive Committee Member of the State Board of Directors, Local Board Chair*